rkoosaar/home-ops/README.md

    📍 _**Having trouble installing the tools?** Try unsetting the `GITHUB_TOKEN` env var and then run these commands again_

    📍 _**Having trouble compiling Python?** Try running `mise settings python.compile=0` and then run these commands again_

+5. Logout of GitHub Container Registry (GHCR) as this may cause authorization problems when using the public registry:

+    ```sh
+    docker logout ghcr.io
+    helm registry logout ghcr.io
+    ```

 ### Stage 3: Cloudflare configuration